3D Simulations and MLT: II. Onsager's Ideal Turbulence: Methods

-\subsection{DNS}
+\subsubsection{DNS}

-In contrast to ILES, direct numerical simulation (DNS) uses the Navier-Stokes equations, and attempts to simulate all scales of flow\footnote{ In ILES, our grid need extend only from the integral scale down to a size where the total dissipation by the turbulent cascade is captured (our chosen grid scale), not to the microscopic dissipation scale $\eta$ as usually assumed in DNS (see Fig.~\ref{fig33}).
-This requires no significant changes in our code, only our interpretation! \cite{onsager} expects this cascade series to converge rapidly, as we find for stars (\S\ref{s-accel-cascade}). }; it is the standard against which other methods are compared in the fluid dynamics and applied mathematics communities.
-For DNS of turbulence, most of the computational effort ($>$99\% according to \cite{pope}, p.~357, \S9) is used to resolve the small scales, i.e., the Kolmogorov dissipation scale \citep{tennekes,pope}, $\eta = (\nu_{\rm NS}^3/ \epsilon)^{1 \over 4 }$, where $\nu_{\rm NS}$ is the kinematic viscosity and $\epsilon$ is the effective rate of turbulent dissipation per unit mass.
+In contrast to ILES,\footnote{Our ILES grid need extend only from the integral scale $\ell$ down to a size where the total dissipation by shocks in the turbulent cascade is captured (our grid scale $\Delta r$), not to a Kolmogorov molecular dissipation scale $\eta$ as usually assumed in DNS (see Fig.~\ref{fig33}).
+This requires no changes in our code, only in our interpretation.
+This extends the incompressible picture of the cascade \citep{gitaylor,batchelor60} to compressible flow.} direct numerical simulation (DNS) uses the NS equations and attempts to simulate all relevant scales of that flow; it is the standard against which other methods are compared in the fluid dynamics and applied mathematics communities.

+DNS usually involves incompressible flow and molecular dissipation.
+For astrophysical scales these assumptions become untenable.
+The ratio of the NS dissipation to the other (Euler) terms scales as 1/Re; see \S\ref{a-E-NS}.
+For large Re, other (nonlinear) dissipation mechanisms will dominate (\S\ref{blowup}); this is the case for stars.
+The standard theoretical framework (e.g., based on \citealt{batchelor60,pope}), requires modification in this limit.
+For standard DNS of turbulence, most of the computational effort ($>$99\% according to \cite{pope}, p.~357, \S9) is used to resolve the small scales, i.e., the Kolmogorov dissipation scale \citep{tennekes,pope}, $\eta = (\nu_{\rm NS}^3/ \epsilon)^{1 \over 4 }$, where $\nu_{\rm NS}$ is the kinematic viscosity and $\epsilon$ is the effective rate of turbulent dissipation per unit mass.
 This leaves correspondingly few computational resources for the large scales, which contain most of the energy and drive the flow, or for longer temporal evolution, which is vital for statistics.
-Despite this constraint to small sizes, high resolution DNS is a useful theoretical check for astrophysical problems.
+Despite these constraints, high resolution DNS are a useful theoretical check for astrophysical problems.